PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/progress.md

 - ✅ Streamlined and improved Makefile for better development workflow
 - ✅ Set up test coverage reporting with lcov integration
 - ✅ Refactored environment configuration from core to feature-based architecture
+- ✅ Rebranded application to "EIGA Movie App" for cinema ticket booking

 ### Feature Implementation
 - 🚧 Onboarding Feature (In Progress)